rico-vz/hexcore/README.md

 -   Automatic finding of LCU port and authorization token.
 -   Typed structs for the LCU API endpoints.
--   WebSocket support for LCU events.
+-   WebSocket support for LCU events with type-safe event topics.

 ---